Hike Great Falls Park with kids

 We love these hiking boots for kids, and these hiking pants as well.

-We also love these trekking poles for kids, it makes them feel like a big kid as they make they’re way along the trails.
+We also love these trekking poles for kids, it makes them feel like a big kid as they make their way along the trails.

 Great Falls Park with kids